NoteDancing/Note-documentation/README.md

 ---

-## **`get_config`**
+## **`get_info`**

-The `get_config` function retrieves the configuration settings of the `Model` instance.
+The `get_info` function retrieves the info of the `Model` instance.
 These settings include parameters related to model saving, training, evaluation, and distributed processing, which are useful for reproducing training conditions or debugging.

 ### Parameters
 The function does not require any parameters.

 ### Returns
-- **config (dict)**: A dictionary containing model configuration settings.
+- **info (dict)**: A dictionary containing model info.

 ### Description
-The `get_config` function:
+The `get_info` function:
 1. Checks the value of `config_flag` to determine which set of configurations to retrieve.
-   - If config_flag is 0, it retrieves a set of parameters suited for training setups.
+   - If info_flag is 0, it retrieves a set of parameters suited for training setups.
    - Otherwise, retrieves a set of parameters suited for distributed training setups.
-2. Populates the `config` dictionary with the relevant attributes.
+2. Populates the `info` dictionary with the relevant attributes.
 3. Attempts to retrieve additional settings related to batch size, loss functions, optimizers, epochs, and distributed strategy settings if available.

-The `get_config` function makes use of `try-except` blocks to handle potential errors if certain attributes are not defined in the current configuration.
+The `get_info` function makes use of `try-except` blocks to handle potential errors if certain attributes are not defined in the current info.

 # Building a Neural Network by Inheriting from the Model Class